-At Dorsey School of Beauty, our training is hands-on and "performance based," using simulated work environments to ensure you are equipped with the practical skills needed to meet the demands of your chosen career field.
-We truly care and encourage you to be the very best that you can be in academic, business, professional, and personal endeavors.
-It is our goal to provide the best education possible and ensure that each graduate is prepared for the world of work.

-Classroom and clinic training provides "real life" industry experience.
-We want you to graduate and leave Dorsey School of Beauty with the knowledge, skills, attitude, and work ethic that will make you a success in your chosen field.
+Our hands-on training is provided in smaller classes by licensed instructors with real-world experience, using simulated work environments to ensure you are equipped with the practical, technical and interpersonal skills needed to meet the demands of your chosen field.
+Classroom, laboratory and clinic training is designed to offer each student the opportunity to gain real life industry experience.
+We want you to graduate from Dorsey School of Beauty with the knowledge, skills, attitude, and work ethic that will make you a success in your chosen field.